devuloopers/KNet/core/pairing/MODULE.md

 ## Current state

-The desktop pairing coordinator and Room-backed registered-device adapter implement these contracts.
+The desktop pairing coordinator, Room-backed registered-device adapter, and Android/iOS companion products implement these contracts.
 A registered identity is durable while source-address authorization remains session-only.
-Direct mobile tunnels and relay carriers are intentionally absent until real product targets exist; they can be added without changing this module's identity, credential, and principal types.
+Relay carriers remain absent and can be added without changing this module's identity, credential, and principal types.